skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 ### Quick wins
 - [x] Add note in main text about rationale for using custom weights
-- [ ] Note the size of bias in restricting to diagnosis positions 1 and 2
+- [x] Note the size of bias in restricting to diagnosis positions 1 and 2
-- [ ] Note that some antibiotics may have been given for an appropriate, non-respiratory condition but linked to an inappropriate respiratory condition.
+- [x] Note that some antibiotics may have been given for an appropriate, non-respiratory condition but linked to an inappropriate respiratory condition.
-- [ ] turn odds increases into odds ratios
+- [x] turn odds increases into odds ratios
-- [ ] Amend figure 2 legend to NOT refer to all prescriptions, as that has been removed.
+- [x] Amend figure 2 legend to NOT refer to all prescriptions, as that has been removed.
-- [ ] lessen self-criticism about impact of covid pandemic and argue why findings are still generalizable
+- [x] lessen self-criticism about impact of covid pandemic and argue why findings are still generalizable
-- [ ] discuss/emphasize role of children with cohronic conditions in overall antibiotic prescribing trends in the Discussion
 - [ ] Note that kids with chronic conditions may differ between private and medicare/medicaid.
 - [ ] adjust title to refer to first 5 years of life and to chronic conditions
 - [ ] abstract: note that "privatey insured children" in the US receive high volumes of antibiotics.